telliott99/MyMath2/integration/double-integrals.rst

     z = 1 - x^2 - y^2

-Visualizing surfaces can be difficult, but here, just set :math:`x=0` or :math:`y=0` (separately), then you see that we have a parabola.
-This solid is a paraboloid, opening downward, with its apex at :math:`(0,0,1)`.
+Visualizing surfaces can be difficult, but here, just set :math:`x=0` to view the cross-section of the surface with the :math:`y,z` plane, or :math:`y=0` (to see the :math:`x,z` plane).

+You should see that we have a parabola, opening downward, with its apex at :math:`(0,0,1)`.

 .. image:: /figs/dint.png
    :scale: 50 %